Anesthesia Interest Groups (AIGs)

 - Outstanding participation by AIG members and faculty

-- Number of meetings and events
+- Number and quality of meetings and events

 - Variety of activities, including career guidance, community outreach, departmental activities, social events